Azure/Azure-Sentinel/MasterPlaybooks/IP-Enrichment/readme.md

 - [RiskIQ-IP-Enrichment](./RiskIQ-IP-Enrichment/azuredeploy.json) is a nested playbook that handles enrichment for RiskIQ.
 - [VirusTotal-IP-Enrichment](./VirusTotal-IP-Enrichment/azuredeploy.json) is a nested playbook that handles enrichment for VirusTotal.

-If any one of the above mentioned playbooks are not deployed then default playbook will deploy in its place.
+If any one of the above-mentioned playbooks are not deployed then default playbook will deploy in its place.

 ## Nested Playbook Structure